MLAI-Yonsei/Eigen-Value/README.md

 To utilize Eigen-Value data valuation, first download CIFAR 10 , VLCS in /data and download CIFAR 10 C in /data_files
 ## Experiments in Eigen-Value
-All the experiments of Eigen-Value are in examples/
+All the experiments of Eigen-Value are in examples/CIFAR10 or examples/VLCS

 ## :zap: Quick Start
 ----